vzool/dove.php/README.md

 ![rest-api-pull-request](images/rest-api-read-request.png)

-DNFS tries to implement zero-trust by making a clear border between inside and outside, so it always encodes times automatically, and the key used to encode/decode will be changed automatically, according to `dove.php` contents and location.
+DNFS tries to implement zero-trust by making a clear border between inside and outside, so it always encodes times automatically, and the key used to encode/decode will be changed automatically, according to `dove.php` contents, file state and location.

+If `dove.php` identity changed then `.dove` entire folder will be deleted automatically.

 So, if the client got some time references then the `dove.php` contents got updated somehow or the file location changed, then the old references will not work unless the client asks for new references, and then the client can get the rest of the messages with updated references.

 **REST API Read Request with Invalid Signature**